Ten Rare and Expensive Engagement Ring Stones

-Although many varieties of garnet are abundant and affordable, demantoids are extremely rare and very expensive.
-These stones come in green colors that rival emeralds but are far livelier.
+Although many varieties of garnet are abundant and affordable, demantoids are extremely rare and very expensive engagement ring stone options.
+These gems come in green colors that rival emeralds but are far livelier.
 First discovered in Russia in the early 19th century, demantoids commanded the love and attention of the Czars and aristocracy.
 Carl Fabergé frequently used them in his creations.
 Not only do the finest demantoids have an intense green color, they also exceed the dispersion of diamonds and the brilliance (light return) of many gems, including rubies and sapphires.

 Demantoids rarely occur in sizes larger than three carats.
 Because of their beauty and rarity, prices for demantoids can also rival those of emeralds.
 The hardness of demantoids can range from 6.5 to 7, so some stones may have increased susceptibility to scratching.
 Garnets may have some heat sensitivity, so clean demantoids only with warm water, detergent, and a soft brush

 You can learn more about buying demantoids here.

 9. Color Change/Blue Garnets

 It was commonly thought that garnets existed in all colors except blue, until blue garnets were discovered in Madagascar in 1998.
-Incredibly rare gems, they usually appear blue to greenish blue in sunlight and purplish pink in incandescent light.
+Incredibly rare gems, these color change garnets usually appear blue to greenish blue in sunlight and purplish pink in incandescent light.
 Their color change can be even more pronounced than that of alexandrite.